Kodstugan/kodstugan-gamejam/game/tutorial/1-phaser-setup.md

 ``update()`` is pretty much the core part of our game, this function will be called every frame, before Phaser draws everything to the screen.
 It is here that we want to check for player input, increment any timers, or update any states.
 All logic that constantly have to be checked in our scene have to live inside this function.

-### What about drawing?? and physics??? shold we not have a render() and physicsUpdate() function too?
+### What about drawing?? and physics??? should we not have a render() and physicsUpdate() function too?
-Well dont worry about that, Phaser is kind enough to handle that for us, litterally behind the scenes.
+Well don't worry about that, Phaser is kind enough to handle that for us, literally behind the scenes.
 We simply just tell phaser that we want this object to have an image and Phaser will draw it for us.
 Same goes for physics.
 In fact, lets try drawing something!

 In order to draw something we first need to load whatever image we want to draw.
-Lets start by loading and drawing the background image for our game.
+Let's start by loading and drawing the background image for our game.
 You can find the background image and all the other assets for our game over at [github](TODO).
 Download the entire assets folder and put it in your working directory.
 Now we can start loading stuff like so

 ```